 - Pre-Professional Studies: Education, Events/Tourism Management, Hotel & Resort Management, Social Work, Exercise & Sports Sciences, Television/Radio Production

 - Sciences: Biology, Environmental, Geography

 This may not be a comprehensive list.
 Please view the course listing link above.

 At the University of Gloucestershire, a discipline or major is called a “course.”
 The courses are made up of individual study units called modules.

-Additionally, the UK education system normally has 3-year university programs, unlike the United State’s standard 4-year bachelor’s degree.The first year of university undergraduate programmes is known as Level 4, and the final year, the third, is Level 6.
+Additionally, the UK education system normally has 3-year university programs, unlike the United State’s standard 4-year bachelor’s degree.The first year of university undergraduate programs is known as Level 4, and the final year, the third, is Level 6.
 Levels 1-3 are taken prior to university, in preparation for it.
-If you are an upperclassman, BCA requires you to enroll in at least one level 4 class, since you are above beginner level.
+If you are an upperclassman, BCA requires you to enroll in at least level 4 classes, since you are above beginner level.

 Some courses do require pre-requisites but these tend to be noted as specific modules within the university; they are not available to be seen by external viewers.
 However, the resident director can work with you and with the course leader to identify if the pre-requisites might be fulfilled by US courses already taken and thus waived.

 The University of Gloucestershire has a reputation for innovative teaching and learning styles.
 Most courses meet once a week for two or three-hour sessions; sometimes lectures and seminars are divided, in which case you may have a lecture on one day, and the relevant seminar on another.
 US students are notable for their willingness to speak up in class – much to the delight and satisfaction of UK tutors!
 UK students can be seen by US visitors as rather reticent and reserved.
 UK tutors uses strategies such as group or individual presentations, workshops and ‘flipped learning’ precisely to encourage more student engagement.